nod-ai/SHARK-ModelDev/python/turbine_models/custom_models/llama-benchmark/README.md

 ```
 By default the vmfb will be saved as `Llama_2_7b_chat_hf.vmfb`.

-To generate the vmfb for benchmark
+To compile to vmfb for benchmark
 ```
 python python/turbine_models/custom_models/llama-benchmark/benchmark_module.py --benchmark_mlir_path=./python/turbine_models/custom_models/llama-benchmark/benchmark.mlir
 ```